jnozzi/cocoadev.com/SiteContent/General/SubVersionServer.markdown

 *svnserve, the setup requires editing the inetd configuration, but the setup isn't very hard.
 The communication is not encrypted, but passwords are not send in clear text, so if the data isn't sensitive, that's no problem.
 Using svnserve means that you have to setup users on a repository basis, which is a pro and a con, at the same time.
-*Apache 2, the repositories are available as [[WebDAV]] directories, which can be handy, but otherwise I'd say that the setup is more complex than it has advantages.
+*Apache 2, the repositories are available as General/WebDAV directories, which can be handy, but otherwise I'd say that the setup is more complex than it has advantages.
 Repositories can be accessed with HTTPS for encrypted communications.
 The user setup is similar to svnserve.
 *ssh, my preferred way to access the repositories.
 Requires all users to have an account on the server machine, which can be a problem if you have many users, and don't want all of them to have shell access, but ssh is secure and trustworthy.
 Accessing a repository with ssh is the same thing as accessing it locally, the repository will be written and read as the actual user, not a server user as with Apache 2 and svnserve.
 Because of this, users' and groups' access rights are really important.